 3. Member of the European Union

-One of the most well-known Belgium Facts is that it co-founded the European Union in 1957 alongside West Germany, France, Italy, Luxembourg, and the Netherlands.
+One of the most well-known facts about Belgium is that it co-founded the European Union in 1957 alongside West Germany, France, Italy, Luxembourg, and the Netherlands.

 It is hardly surprising that Brussels, the nation’s capital, is home to several European institutions.